terrycojones/ggrep/README.md

   -q, --quiet, --silent           Do not show any output, just exit with a
                                   status indicating whether a match was found (0) or not (1) (like grep -q).
+  --ignore-missing-sheets, --ims  Do not exit if a requested sheet cannot be
+                                  found in an input Excel file.
+A warning will be printed unless --quiet is used.
   --only-matching-cols, --omc, --mco
                                   Only show columns that have a matching cell.
   -i, --ignore-case               Ignore case while matching (like grep -i).